zzzuuu/zzzuuu.github.io/_pages/projects.md

 Chameleons and many lungless salamanders can quickly project their tongues to capture distant prey.
 In both animals, tongues function as ballistic appendage for rapid reach-and-retrieval.
 Both ballistic tongue systems feature a tubular accelerator muscle coupled with tapered skeletal elements and slender, elongated retractor muscles.
 I study the biomechanical principles underlying the efficiency and versatility of these intriguing designs.

-zeng2020self

 <strong>keywords</strong>
-legs / forest canopy / stability / control
+predator-prey / rapid movement / precision control

-<strong>references</strong>
-xx

 ---
 ## Hagfish slime

 Hagfish can eject a highly dilute yet strong slime to defend against predators.
 This slime contains threads that rival spider silk in strength and are the longest known intracellular fibers.
 My research addresses the developmental mechanism and evolutionary origin of this intriguing bio-material.

-zeng2021evolution zeng2023epidermal
+{% cite zeng2021evolution zeng2023epidermal %}

 <strong>keywords</strong>
-legs / forest canopy / stability / control
+biofiber / predator-prey / intracellular / morphogenesis